sanhq17/Testing_KZM_IBMQ/README.md

-# Testing the Kibble-Zurek Mechanism using a Digital Quantum Computer
+# Testing the Kibble-Zurek Mechanism on a Digital Quantum Computer